menandmice/micetro_docs/guides/user-manual/managing_dns_zones.rst

    :description: Instructions for managing DNS zones in Micetro
    :keywords: DNS zones, DNS servers

-Managing DNS Zones
+Managing DNS zones
 ==================
 In Micetro, you can manage all your DNS zones on the **DNS** page.
 This is the hub for everything from creating new zones to editing zone options to deleting zones.

 .. note::
    This information applies to the Micetro web application.
 For information about DNS zone management in the M&M Management Console, see :ref:`console-dns-zones`.

-Creating Zones
+Creating zones
 --------------
 To create a new DNS zone: